 As can be seen from the above chart, inflation was above the benchmark interest rate set by the ECB for 8 of the 10 years in question.
 This implies that the real interest rates (nominal interest rate – inflation) was negative or in other words people would lose money if they saved it.

 Thus, people started looking for avenues to invest their money in to beat inflation.
 With housing having performed extremely well, buying homes was the natural choice for many people.
-This in turn increased the demand for real estate and helped fuel the bubble.
+This in turn increased the demand for real estate, increased prices and fueled the bubble in real estate prices.

 Cheap Foreign Funding: